chrisdavies/gulp_starter_kit/readme.md

 Out of the box, any scripts in /src/js/vendor will be bundled into /dest/js/vendor.js

+Vendor is a special name, and will not minify; only concat.

-And all other scripts will be bundled into /dest/js/app.js
+All other scripts will be bundled into /dest/js/app.js

-If you need a new bundle, edit /gulp/script-definitions.js and add a new bundle.
+If you need a new bundle, or want to get rid of/change app.js, edit /gulp/script-definitions.js and add a new bundle.

     // This is where any explicit script odering should
     // be declared.